among/fusus/fusus/docs/about/tech.md

 ![hemistica](../images/hemistica.png)

-Such spaces we convert into tabs, which are translated to columns later on (so that they do not end up in the tab-separated files that hold the results).
+Such spaces we convert into em-spaces (unicode x2003), which are translated to columns later on.

 ![hemisticb](../images/hemisticb.png)